- What Is Postpartum Preeclampsia (PPP)?

 Postpartum preeclampsia management is usually done through medications.
-If you have a mild case of PPP, you will be administered with magnesium sulfate for about 24 hours and will be monitored closely.
+If you have a mild case of PPP, you will be administered with magnesium sulfate for about 24 hours and will be monitored closely (in mild cases an antihypertensive is started, and if the blood pressure increases, then magnesium sulphate is started to prevent seizures).
 This is an anticonvulsive and prevents seizures.
-In case your blood pressure is over 150/100 you will be given anti-hypertensive medications like Labetalol, Nifedipine, Hydralazine, etc. The dosage of these medications is gradually reduced as your blood pressure begins to normalize.
+In case your blood pressure is over 150/100, you will be given antihypertensive medications like Labetalol, Nifedipine, Hydralazine, etc. The dosage of these medications is gradually reduced as your blood pressure begins to normalise.
 These medications may cause side effects like nausea, vomiting, headaches, etc.

-- Since obesity increases the risk of postpartum preeclampsia, it is ideal to maintain your body weight with healthy eating habits.
+- Since obesity increases the risk of postpartum preeclampsia, it is ideal for maintaining your body weight with healthy eating habits.
 Add a lot of fibre in your diet through fruits and vegetables.
 Try and get to an ideal weight before planning for pregnancy.

-- Exercising regularly can also help to keep your weight at bay.
+- Exercising regularly can also help to keep your weight in control.
 Always keep track of your weight and in case you see a sudden increase, ensure to consult your doctor.

-- Stay well-hydrated with plenty of fluids.
-Drink a good amount of water and fresh fruit juices every day.
-Lower the consumption of sugary juices or artificial fruit juices.
-Avoid alcohol and caffeinated drinks.
+- Stay well-hydrated; drink a good amount of water and fresh fruit juices every day, and lower the consumption of sugary juices or artificial fruit juices.
+Also, avoid alcohol and caffeinated drinks.